Has Trump kept his promises?

 Video

-President Donald Trump made several promises in his first State of the Union speech one year ago.
-Did he keep them?
+We assess three key pledges made in his first State of the Union speech a year ago.

 -